DOAJ/doaj/docs/system/INSTALL.md

     git submodule update --init --recursive
     pip install -r requirements.txt

+    # If you are running in development, get the extra dependencies to run the tests
+    pip install -e .[test]

     # Finally, run the app.
 You should see it in a browser
     DOAJENV=dev python portality/app.py  # the output of this will tell you which port it's running on and whether it's in debug mode